 Callum Brennan-Rich (tutor)

-Callum is a first-year PhD student in the condensed matter physics department, researching magnetic effects in iron-tin alloys.
+Callum is a PhD student in the condensed matter physics department, researching magnetic effects in iron-tin alloys.

 Who is it for?